The Storm Part 1

 In the show, Rafael Cordero thanks Celestina for leading the way as an educator, and being the first in their family to start a school.

-In real life, although Rafael Cordero began teaching boys out of his house in 1810, it was Celestina who first formally applied for an official teaching license from the council of San Juan.
-In 1820, Rafael was working in Celestina’s school when her school finally received accreditation as an official San Juan public educational institution.
+In real life, although Rafael Cordero began teaching boys out of his house in 1810, Celestina was the one who first formally applied for an official teaching license from the council of San Juan.
+In 1820, Rafael was working in Celestina’s school when it finally received accreditation as an official San Juan public educational institution.

 ROMÁN BALDORIOTY DE CASTRO